skiselev/mb386sx-rc2016/README.md

   * VCC and ground planes
 * Consider using SMD components
 * Various optimizations
-  * Add another set of 10uF capacitors on the ISA bus
   * Remove load capacitors on the ISA bus signals (not populated anyway)
   * Use ferrite bead instead of R25 (other motherboards do that?)
   * Move R23 down closer to JP8
   * Use a low profile 14.31818 MHz crystal (or an SMD part)
-  * Use otherwise unused resistors in resistor arrays, e.g. 330 ohm for LEDs
   * Modern front panel connector pinout